MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/nn-shellhandwriting-itfhandwritingsink.md

 ## -remarks

-This interface is implemented by an application or a framework to override the default system logic.
+This interface is implemented by an application (a "primary" client) or a framework (a "secondary" client) to override the default system logic.

 ## -see-also